FAQ

 Current status

-The version 1.0 will be released once all system APIs are considered stable.
+The 1.0 version will be released once all system APIs are considered stable.

 What does Redox mean?